BobDempsey/node-ts-template/README.md

 npm run check         # Run both linting and formatting checks npm run check:fix     # Fix both linting and formatting issues
 ```

+### Pre-commit Hooks

+This template uses Husky and lint-staged to ensure code quality before commits:

+- **Automatic Linting** - Biome automatically checks and fixes issues on staged files
+- **Format Enforcement** - Code is formatted consistently before each commit
+- **Zero Configuration** - Hooks are set up automatically on `npm install`

+The pre-commit hook runs `biome check --write` on all staged files, ensuring that only properly formatted and linted code is committed.

 ### Testing